Heuristics for multi-stage quantum walks to find Ising ground states: Methods

-For SK spin glasses, the expected value of $\braket{\Delta_{j,k}^2}$ can be calculated using a result from \cite{Perspectives}.
-In that paper, it is calculated that $\Delta_{j,k}$ is normally distributed with mean 0 and standard deviation $\sqrt{2(n + 1)}$.
-The sum of all $Nn$ terms is, by definition, a scaled chi-squared distribution with $Nn$ degrees of freedom.
-As such, the average value of this sum is $2n(n+1)$, giving
+For SK spin glasses, the expected value of $\braket{\Delta_{k,l}^2}$ can be calculated using a result from \cite{Perspectives}.
+In that paper, it is calculated that $\Delta_{k,l}$ is normally distributed with mean 0 and standard deviation $\sqrt{2(n + 1)}$.
+The sum of all $Nn$ squared energy differences is, by definition, a scaled chi-squared distribution with $Nn$ degrees of freedom.
+As such, the expected value of $\braket{\Delta_{k,l}^2}$ is $2n(n+1)$, giving

-This same result can also be calculated from equation \eqref{delta}.
+This same result can also be calculated from Equation \eqref{delta}.

-This analysis only holds for the first stage of the quantum walk, however it is also possible to derive a similar expression for the final stage.
+This analysis only holds for the first stage of the quantum walk, however, it is also possible to derive a similar expression for the final stage.
 By starting in state $\ket{E_0}$ and expanding $\braket{\psi(t) |\hat{H}_I|\psi(t)}$ in the same way, it can be shown that